julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ### Evidence to submit

 - Screenshot of MCP setup
-- Screenshot showing Copilot using MCP context
+- Screenshot showing GitHub Copilot using MCP context
 - Link or screenshot of changed code or tests

 ### Approval criteria